 A person in the publishing trade from whom I sought advice with the publication of Dry: In Defence of Economic Freedom observed that it was ‘A thesis not a book’ and recommended that I should cut it by half.
 I accepted what I have no doubt was the good advice.
 Nevertheless, anyone wishing to use the information conveyed by Dry should not be asked in circumstances where that is unnecessary to take my word for it, and such a person might be interested in detail or argument excluded from the shortened version.
 Here is the draft as it was before I began to delete almost half of it.
 It has not been proofread, the grammar and spelling may be awry, but it is extensively footnoted.

-It runs to 400 pages with 500 footnotes and it is on line at the IPA website.
+It runs to 400 pages with 500 footnotes and it was on line at the IPA website [but the address has changed: to be located Nov 2017].
 I am particularly grateful for this book because if it did not exist I would feel obliged to make a start on it myself, which would preclude practically everything else that I want to do for some years.

 A longer and properly researched talk would have included references to the following people on John’s list.
 Jim Carlton, Peter Shack, Murray Sainsbury, Ross McLean and Steve Lusher (fellow Dries), Bill Loan and Elizabeth McDowell in the Parliamentary Library, Peter Forsyth (airlines), Gordon Wade, Geoff Kheighly (the motor industry), Peter Walsh, Bob Hawke, Keating and Button, Howard, Kennett, Hayward and Stockdale, Peter Costello (Dollar Sweets), Sir Leslie Melville, Bill Carmichael, Dick Boyer and Garry Banks; in academia Kasper, Trebeck, Blandy, Hocking and Freebairne; Ray Evans, Hugh Morgan, Harold Clough, Bob Day, Neville Kennard, Ian McLachlan (Farmers Federation), Charles Copeman (Robe River), Morris Newman, John Brunner, Sir Keith Campbell (banking) John Uhrig, Greg Lindsay, David and Rod Kemp, Ross Parish, Helen Hughes and helpers, Ken Baxater, Lyndon Rowe, and forerunners Ged Chislet (AWGC), Max Newton, Paddy McGuiness, the Workers Party with Ron Manners and Ron Kitching and others.
 John Stone, another Western Australian could be added, especially for his 1985 paper “Deregulate or Perish“.